MentIin/MetaInno/.github/pull_request_template.md

 -   [ ] My code follows the style guidelines of this project.
 -   [ ] I have performed a self-review of my own code.
--   [ ] I have commented my code, particularly in hard-to-understand areas.
--   [ ] I have made corresponding changes to the documentation.
 -   [ ] My changes generate no new warnings.
--   [ ] I have added tests that prove my fix is effective or that my function works.
 -   [ ] New and existing unit tests pass locally with my changes.
 -   [ ] Any dependent changes have been merged and published.